tinosulzer/travis-ci-latex-pdf/README.md

 * Install the Travis GitHub App by going to the [Marketplace](https://github.com/marketplace/travis-ci), scroll down, select Open Source (also when you want to use private repos) and select 'Install it for free', then 'Complete order and begin installation'.
 * Now you should be in Personal settings | Applications | Travis CI | Configure and you can allow access to repositories, either select repos or all repos.
-* Copy `1a-tectonic-docker/.travis.yml` and specify the right tex file in the last line.
+* Copy `1a-tectonic-docker/.travis.yml` and specify the right tex file in the line with `docker run`.
 If your tex file is not in the `src/` folder, you also need to change the path in that line after `$TRAVIS_BUILD_DIR`.
+* If you want to compile multiple files, you can replace `tectonic main.tex` by `tectonic main.tex; tectonic main2.tex`.
+* If you want to use biber, you can use `tectonic --keep-intermediates --reruns 0 main.tex; biber main; tectonic main.tex`
 * Commit and push, you can view your repositories at [travis-ci.com](https://travis-ci.com/).
 * For deploying to GitHub releases, see the notes [below](#deploy).